Read and report vaccine reactions, harassment and failures.

 NVIC strongly recommends reading the vaccine manufacturer product information insert before you or your child receives any vaccine, including pneumococcal vaccine.
 Product inserts are published by drug companies making vaccines and list important information about vaccine ingredients, reported health problems (adverse events) associated with the vaccine, and directions for who should and should not get the vaccine.

-Links to the pneumococcal vaccine product inserts are available below or you can ask your doctor to give you a copy of the vaccine product insert to read before you or your child is vaccinated.
-It is best to ask your doctor for a copy of the product inserts for the vaccines you or your child is scheduled to receive well in advance of the vaccination appointment.
+Links to the pneumococcal vaccine package inserts can be found on NVIC’s Pneumococcal Quick Facts page or you can ask your doctor to give you a copy of the vaccine package insert to read before you or your child is vaccinated.
+It is best to ask your doctor for a copy of the package inserts for the vaccines you or your child are scheduled to receive well in advance of the appointment.

 Pneumococcal Vaccines Licensed for Use in the U.S.

-The U.S. Food and Drug Administration (FDA) and U.S. Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control (CDC) has approved two different pneumococcal containing shots.
+The U.S. Food and Drug Administration (FDA) and U.S. Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control (CDC) has approved four different pneumococcal containing shots.
 There are different rules for use of these vaccines by different aged groups.
-Links to the pneumococcal vaccine package insert can be located on the pneumococcal disease Quick Facts page.

 Prevnar 13 is a 13-valent pneumococcal conjugate vaccine (PCV) manufactured by Wyeth (Pfizer) pharmaceuticals, containing Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F and 23F.
 Prevnar 13 does not protect against infection and disease caused by Streptococcus pneumoniae strains not present in the vaccine.